 Creative writing is a very personal experience, requiring a level of commitment beyond that of everyday writing; you write not because your job or your degree requires it of you but because something compels you - some journey to share or some wisdom to impart.
 Having someone else become a part of that process is extremely difficult.
 But it's also extremely important.

-Whether you're looking to self-publish, you would like to sign with an agent or traditional publisher, or you're writing for pleasure, you need a polished manuscript.
+Whether you're self-publishing, pursuing an agent or traditional publisher, or entering a contest, you need a polished manuscript.
 After spending weeks, months, or years writing, you're too close to your manuscript.
 You know what you meant to get on the page, but you can't discern whether you've accomplished it; you can no longer see the words, the gaps.
 As an objective professional editor, I can.

-I offer the following services for authors based on most popular requests, but I can also customize an option to best fit your needs:
+I offer the following services for fiction authors based on most popular requests, but I can also customize an option to best fit your needs.

-Manuscript Evaluation – Recommended for first-time authors looking for some guidance before beginning the line-by-line editing process.
+Manuscript Evaluation – Recommended for first-time authors looking for some guidance on large-scale revisions before beginning line-by-line editing.
 It takes the form of an editorial letter and looks at the "big picture," analyzing the content and organization of the manuscript, characterization, point of view, setting, dialogue, voice, and believability.
 An editorial analysis is not an actual book edit; therefore, overall comments will be made and the actual manuscript may not be marked up.
-By advising you on making your own revisions, a manuscript evaluation can save you money on line-by-line editing.

 Detailed Edit – Recommended for authors who have all the story-level pieces in place but want to ensure the writing is polished.
 This is a thorough sentence-level edit that includes formatting to basic industry standards (or those of a specific agent or publisher) to get your novel ready for submission in addition to copyediting, stylistic editing, and any necessary rewriting.
 Copyediting fixes grammar, usage, spelling, punctuation, typos, and other mechanics of style and also ensures consistency of style.
 Stylistic editing clarifies meaning, eliminates jargon and clichés, smooths language, and adjusts tone.
 Rewriting is based on your content and is kept to a minimum.
 Includes one round of edits along with one round of follow up (in the form of incorporating the author's responses to queries and spot-checking the author's tracked revisions) and a final read.
 The final read is a sweep as a unified whole to try to ensure all revisions have been inputted correctly and you have a clean file ready for submission.
 In general, unless another preference is requested, edits will reflect The Chicago Manual of Style, which is the standard for book publishing.